-Table 1.
-Source Data and Methods for Current-Dollar GDP and Current-Dolla r GDI-Continues Component Annual estimates: Source data and methods used to determine level for benchmark and other years or used to prepare an extrapolator or interpolator Current quarterly estimates: Source data and methods used to prepare an extrapolator State and local governme nt (\$1,933.3 billion) Consumption expenditures and gross investment except those items listed below (\$190.6 billion) Total expenditures from Census Bureau quinquennial census of governments and annual surveys of state and local governments, adjusted to a calendar year basis from a fiscal year basis for available periods, selectively replaced with source data that are more appropriate for the NIPAs and adjusted for coverage, for netting and grossing, for other timing differences, to exclude items not directly included in GDP (interest, subsidies, net expenditures of government enterprises, and transfer payments), and to exclude items described below.
-The 3 most recent years.
+State and local govern ment (\$2,109.2 billion) Consumption expenditures and gross investment except those items listed below (\$243.3 billion) Total expenditures from Census Bureau quinquennial census of governments and annual surveys of state and local governments, adjusted to a calendar year basis from a fiscal year basis for available periods, selectively replaced with source data that are more appropriate for the national income and product accounts (NIPAs) and adjusted for coverage, for netting and grossing, for other timing differences, to exclude items not directly included in GDP (interest, subsidies, net expenditures of government enterprises, and transfer payments), and to exclude items described below, and judgmental trend.
+For financial services furnished without payment, see the entry "Financial services and insurance" under "Personal consumption expenditures."
 Judgmental trend.
-Judgmental trend.
-Compensation of general government employees (\$1,285.3 billion) For wages and salaries, BLS tabulations from the QCEW.
+Compensation of general government employees (\$1,343.0 billion) For wages and salaries, BLS tabulations from the QCEW.
 For employer contributions for government social insurance, tabulations from the Social Security Administration and other agencies administering social insurance programs.
 For employer contributions for employee pension plans, actuarial reports from state pension plans.
-For other insurance plans, data from trade sources, CMS, and Census Bureau quinquennial census of governments and annual survey of public employment and payroll, adjusted to a calendar year basis from a fiscal year basis, and judgmental trend.
+For other insurance plans, data from trade sources, Centers for Medicare and Medicaid Service, and Census Bureau quinquennial census of governments and annual survey of public employment and payroll, adjusted to a calendar year basis from a fiscal year basis, and judgmental trend.
 For wages and salaries, BLS monthly employment times earnings from BLS employment cost index.
 For other compensation, judgmental trend.
-Consumption of general government fixed capital (\$192.9 billion) Perpetual-inventory method based on gross investment estimates and on investment prices.
+Consumption of general government fixed capital (\$202.2 billion) Perpetual-inventory method based on gross investment estimates and on investment prices.
 Same as the annual estimates.
-Structures (\$277.0 billion) Construction spending (value put in place) from Census Bureau monthly construction survey, benchmarked to quinquennial census of governments and annual surveys of state and local governments.
+Structures (\$283.4 billion) Construction spending (value put in place) from Census Bureau monthly construction survey, benchmarked to quinquennial census of governments and annual surveys of state and local governments.
 Construction spending (value put in place) from Census Bureau monthly construction surveys.
-Intellectual property products (\$34.8 billion) See the entries for "Software" and for "Research and development" under "Nonresidential intellectual property products."
+Intellectual property products (\$37.3 billion) See the entries for "Software" and for "Research and development" under "Nonresidential intellectual property products."
 See the entries for "Software" and for "Research and development" under "Nonresidential intellectual property products."
-Brokerage charges and financial services furnished without payment (\$12.7 billion) See the entry "Financial services and insurance" under "Personal consumption expenditures."
-See the entry "Financial services and insurance" under "Personal consumption expenditures."
-Gross domestic income of \$18,290.3 billion for 2015 Compensation of employe ees, paid (\$9,704.1 billion) Wage and salaries (\$7,865.
-8 billion) Private industries (\$6,591.3 billion) For most industries, BLS tabulations from the QCEW.
-For others, wages from a variety of sources (such as USDA for farms and the Railroad Retirement Board for railroad transportation), adjusted for understatement of income on tax returns and for coverage differences.
-For most industries, wages and salaries derived from BLS monthly employment times earnings times hours.
-For others, judgmental trend.
-Federal government (\$329.7 billion) For civilians, wages from BLS tabulations from the QCEW adjusted for coverage differences; for military personnel, wages from OMB's Budget For civilians, employment from BLS and judgmental trend.
-For of the United States.